jimhigson/oboe.js/writing/scrapyard.md

 TDD fits well into an object pattern because the software is well composed into separate parts.
 The objects are almost tangible in their distinction as separate encapsulated entities.

+![Diagram showing why list is more memory efficient - multiple handles into same structure with different starts, contrast with same as an array](images/placeholder)